-Forget the oven, forget the fryer, and fire up your Traeger smoker to make this amazing Smoked Turkey!
-Cooked low and slow, it bastes in its juices, creating the moistest, juiciest, most flavorful turkey you’ll ever have!
+Forget the oven and forget the fryer, and fire up your Traeger smoker to make this amazing Smoked Turkey!
+Cooked low and slow, it bastes in its juices, and I’ll show you just how to create the moistest, juiciest, most flavorful turkey you’ll ever have!

 This post may contain affiliate link(s).
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclosure.